redhat-openstack/website/source/uncategorized/rdo-test-day-october-2013.html.md

          yum update

 *   If using a RHEL system please ensure the **optional** repo is enabled.
-*   If using a Scientific Linux system please ensure the "sl-fastbugs" repo is enabled.
+*   If using a Scientific Linux system please ensure the **sl-fastbugs** repo is enabled.
 *   Hardware virtualization support (e.g. Intel VT or AMD-V).
 *   Up to 10-20Gb free disk space.
 Guest images take up a lot of space.